ainslec/FileSaverJsGwt/README.md

 >              <inherits name='org.consoli.filesaver.FileSaver'/>

-3. Use the fileSaver.saveText method to save text to a file via the browser.
+3. Use the FileSaver.saveText() or FileSaver.saveBlob() methods to save text or binary information to a file via the browser.

+>              // To save as text
 >              FileSaver.saveText(fileName, fileText);
+>              // To save binary information
+>              FileSaver.saveBlob(fileName, blob); // The blob must be a JavascriptObject representing a standard Blob object.

 ## Compatibility